m-lima/crack-rust/task.todo.md

 - [X] Move file saving out of decrypt module
 - [X] Avoid repeated code in cli::args::{compose_crack, compose_hash} for the `new` function calls
 - [X] Move cli methods from crate::files
+- [X] Group modes by only encrypt/decrypt and nest the algorithm
+  - [X] options::Mode should have only two variants
+  - [X] Have only two subcommands (hash and crack)
+  - [X] Infer algorithm from input? (tricky if loading from files)